-Groin strains are prevalent in sports that require forceful thigh movements, like kicking, sprinting, and side-to-side cutting.
-This injury is prevalent in ice hockey and soccer, accounting for approximately 10% of total injuries.
-Groin injuries are more likely to occur when your muscles are tired or if you have suffered from a prior groin strain.
+Groin strains are common in sports involving forceful thigh movements, like kicking, sprinting, and side-to-side cutting, especially in ice hockey and soccer, where they account for around 10% of total injuries.
+Fatigued muscles and prior groin strains increase the likelihood of injury.

-Our St. George chiropractors can successfully manage most groin strains with the conservative care we provide.
-We take you through a detailed exam to figure out the severity of your injury and develop a unique rehab program.
+At Crux Sport & Spine, our St. George chiropractors excel in managing most groin strains through conservative care.
+Our process begins with a detailed examination to determine the severity of your injury and create a personalized rehab program.

-While you are recovering, you may need to limit some activities, like running and jumping.
-However, your healing period will vary based upon several factors, including the location and severity of tearing.
-In general, the longer that you have symptoms before you start treatment, the longer it will take to heal.
-Returning to your sport too quickly may lead to re-injury or permanent damage.
+During your recovery, you may need to limit activities like running and jumping, as the healing period depends on factors like the location and severity of tearing.
+Returning to your sport too soon can lead to re-injury or permanent damage.